themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 The lack of knowledge among patients and medical providers is largely to blame.
 The stigma surrounding menstruation, women’s health issues, and <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">marginalized communities</a> including trans and non-binary individuals keep the many afflicted silent, isolated, and medically neglected.
 Ableism promotes a <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">normalization of symptoms and pain</a> in society and leads to further dismissal from the medical community.

 <blockquote class=”blockquote”>Only through early intervention can we reduce the associated morbidity, infertility and progressive symptoms of endometriosis.
 We must alleviate our culture of menstrual misinformation through timely and authoritative disease education – thus leading to reduced costs and most importantly, improved patient outcome.
 Early diagnosis and proper treatment are critical keys to living well in spite of the disease.

-<cite><a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">-Center for Endometriosis Care</a></cite>
+<cite><a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">- Center for Endometriosis Care</a></cite>

 </blockquote>